 We are neighbours, friends, sons, daughters, in-laws, siblings, aunts and uncles.
 Just simply doing 'the right thing' - supporting people we know, who are in need.

-"Data released to mark the start of Carers Week on Monday (6th June) estimates that 4.5 million more people are now caring for older, disabled or seriously ill family or friends as a result of the pandemic."
-ITV News
+"Data released to mark the start of Carers Week on Monday (6th June) estimated that 4.5 million more people were caring for older, disabled or seriously ill family or friends as a result of the pandemic." - ITV News

 Why does it matter?

 Many of us can 'up our game' and go the extra mile for a short period.
 But, what happens, when the short period extends, slowly, month by month?

 "We move from running on adrenaline, to running on cortisol, our stress hormone."

 How can we sustain ourselves?
 What conversations can we have about how we will continue (or don't continue) to give the same level of support, during and after lockdown?